michaelnaps/mpc_algorithms/README.md

 The functions found in the */mlab* folder will eventually be generalized to work with a given configuration space and simulator, but are currently written for the use of an n-link pendulum model.

+For generalized system check the **general** branch of this repository.